lisaread/CloudFormation/README.md

 **AWS::IAM::Role**
 **AWS::CodeDeploy::Application**
 ==========================
-## CloudFormation with a Lambda function CustomResouce to update CodeDeploy deployment Group configuration:
+### CloudFormation with a Lambda function CustomResouce to update CodeDeploy deployment Group configuration:

 **1. Add Trigger**

 **2. Add Alarm**
 ==========================

-**Steps to follow**
+**Steps to follow:**

-### 1. Upload updateddeploymentgroup.zip to S3 bucket in AWS account
+**1. Upload updateddeploymentgroup.zip to S3 bucket in AWS account**
-### 2. Update codedeploy.json Ec2TagFilters to approriate Ec2Tags for instances that have been launched with the purpose of being used with CodeDeploy
+**2. Update codedeploy.json Ec2TagFilters to approriate Ec2Tags for instances that have been launched with the purpose of being used with CodeDeploy**
-### 3. Launch codedeploy.json
+**3. Launch codedeploy.json**
-### 4. codedeploy.json has the following parameters require input & understanding:
+**4. codedeploy.json has the following parameters require input & understanding:**

 **AlarmName -> CloudWatch alarm name to add** **AppName -> CodeDeploy Application Name**